Operation Unokat

-Operation Unokat, also styled Operation UNOKAT, was an offensive undertaken by United Nations peacekeeping forces from 5 December 1961 to 21 December 1961 against the gendarmerie of the State of Katanga, a secessionist state rebelling against the Republic of the Congo in central Africa.
+Operation Unokat, also styled Operation UNOKAT, was an offensive undertaken by United Nations peacekeeping forces from 5 to 21 December 1961 against the gendarmerie of the State of Katanga, a secessionist state rebelling against the Republic of the Congo (now the Democratic Republic of the Congo) in Central Africa.
 The United Nations had tried several times to reconcile the government of the Congo with the State of Katanga, which had declared independence under Moïse Tshombe with Belgian support in 1960.

-Operation Morthor and the death of UN General Secretary Dag Hammarskjöld had led to a ceasefire between UN and Katangese forces earlier in the year.
-This ceasefire, along with the new General Secretary U Thant and a renewed international support, saw UN forces rearm and expand as violence flared between Congolese and Katangan troops.
-A number of skirmishes with UN forces in the Katangese capital Élisabethville and the establishment of roadblocks by the Katangese to cut off and limit the movement of UN forces within the city called for military action, so the UN launched Unokat.
+Following the failure of Operation Morthor and the death of Secretary-General of the United Nations Dag Hammarskjöld in a plane crash, the new Secretary-General U Thant, backed by renewed international support, called for a more robust peacekeeping approach and for the UN to take more military action.
+A number of skirmishes between Katangese troops and UN forces in the Katangese capital of Élisabethville, and the establishment of roadblocks by the Katangese, led to the UN launching Operation Unokat.

 The Katangese forces were gradually pushed back and UN forces secured Élisabethville.
 The Katangese agreed to negotiate an agreement with the Congolese central government, which led to the Kitona Declaration stating that Katanga was part of the Congo and planned to re-integrate with the Congo.
-However, the agreement would not be carried out, forcing the UN to launch Operation Grandslam to forcibly reintegrate Katanga and end the secession.
+However, the agreement was not carried out, forcing the UN to launch Operation Grandslam to forcibly reintegrate Katanga and end the secession.

 Background

-Following the Republic of the Congo's independence from Belgium in 1960, the country fell into disorder as the army mutinied.
+Following the Republic of the Congo's independence from Belgium in 1960 after over 50 years of colonial rule, the country fell into disorder as the army mutinied.
 Shortly thereafter South Kasai and the State of Katanga declared independence from the Congolese government.
 The latter contained the vast majority of the Congo's valuable mineral resources and attracted significant mining activity under Belgian rule.
-Many Katangese thought that they were entitled to the revenue generated through the lucrative industry, and feared that under the new central government it would be distributed among the Congo's poorer provinces.
-Resulting nativist politics with support from the Belgian government and private interests such as the Union Minière du Haut Katanga (UMHK) precipitated the Katangese secession.
+Many Katangese felt entitled to the revenue generated through the lucrative industry, and feared that under the new central government it would be distributed among the Congo's poorer provinces.
+Resulting nativist politics with support from the Belgian government and private interests such as the Union Minière du Haut-Katanga (UMHK) precipitated the Katangese secession.

 To prevent a complete collapse of order within the country, the United Nations established a major peacekeeping mission, the United Nations Operation in the Congo (known under its French acronym as ONUC).
-In addition to a large body of troops (20,000 at its peak strength), a civilian mission was brought in to provide technical assistance to the Congolese government.
+In addition to a large body of troops (20,000 at its peak strength), a civilian mission was sent to provide technical assistance to the Congolese government.
 A new Congolese coalition government was formed in Léopoldville under Prime Minister Cyrille Adoula in August 1961.
 It faced great pressure to reintegrate Katanga into the Congo and risked collapse if this was not achieved, something ONUC was keen to avoid.
-The United States also wanted reintegration to be achieved for this end, fearing Adoula's removal would result in his replacement by left-wing politician Antoine Gizenga and allow the Soviet Union to gain influence in the country.
+The United States also desired reintegration for this end, fearing Adoula's removal would result in his replacement by left-wing politician Antoine Gizenga and allow the Soviet Union to gain influence in the country.